Possible hurricane poses threat to NASA's Artemis moon launch plans

 "We're good at the pad for winds up to 74 peak knots," Bolger said.
 "And for rollback, we're looking for a forecast of sustained winds less than 40 knots.
 We'll be keeping a close eye on it.
 More information is better, and I think in next 24 hours or so, hopefully we'll get good news and we'll stick with our plan A."

-Tom Whitmeyer, a senior manager at NASA Headquarters, downplayed weather concerns, telling reporters "it's not even a named storm, it's a tropical depression, number nine.
+Tom Whitmeyer, a senior manager at NASA Headquarters, downplayed weather concerns Friday, telling reporters, "it's not even a named storm, it's a tropical depression, number nine.
 It's very early in it, and some of the traces we've seen go to different directions and go with different speeds and different intensity."

-But the National Hurricane Center's 5 p.m.
-EDT forecast said the system is expected to move "near or over western Cuba as a strengthening hurricane and then approach the Florida peninsula at or near major hurricane strength, with the potential for significant impacts from storm surge, hurricane-force winds and heavy rainfall."

 Friday marked 190 days since the SLS rocket was first hauled out to pad 39B for what turned out to be the first in a frustrating series of fueling tests to resolve a variety of technical problems and repeated trouble with hydrogen leaks in quick-disconnect fittings where the volatile propellant enters the base of the rocket.